 A person on a custodial supervision order is entitled to apply for leave.
-The CMIUTA (pt 7 div 1) sets out procedures for the release and the granting of leave to forensic patients and forensic residents.
+The CMIUT Act (pt 7 div 1) sets out procedures for the release and the granting of leave to forensic patients and forensic residents.
 There are four kinds of leave available.

 Applications for special leave must outline the special circumstances for which the leave is required (i.e. up to seven days for medical treatment and up to 24 hours in other cases), which can be granted by the authorised psychiatrist, or the Victorian Government Department of Health and Human Services (DHHS).

-Limited off-ground leave allows a forensic patient or forensic resident to be absent from the place of custody between the hours of 7.30 am and 7.30 pm for a maximum of three consecutive days in any seven day period (s 53 CMIUTA).
+Limited off-ground leave allows a forensic patient or forensic resident to be absent from the place of custody between the hours of 6 am and 9 pm; the person can only be absent for a maximum of three days in a seven-day period (s 53 CMIUT Act).
 Limited off-ground leave is granted by the Forensic Leave Panel.

 The Chief Psychiatrist can suspend special leave, on-ground leave and limited off-ground leave if they believe that the safety of the person or of members of the public will be seriously endangered.
 (For more information on the role of the Chief Psychiatrist, see Mental illness.)

 Applications for extended leave can be by people on custodial supervision order.
 An extended leave order allows the forensic patient to live in the community, with conditions.
 It can be granted for up to 12 months, and can be granted more than once.
 The court, on an application by the Chief Psychiatrist, can cancel extended leave at any time if it believes the safety of the person or members of the public are seriously endangered by the person being on leave.